Rmart7866/Spoitfy-Wrapped/README.md

 The website is built using css and html.

+The pyhton code uses Spotipy to pull my top tracks and get the correct IDs for them.
+It then puts all the information (artist name, song title, and album) in a dataframe whcih organizes all the data.
+The data is split into three groups.
+Most recent top tracks (past month), pas few months, and past few years.
+This information is then displayed on the website using a mix of php and c++, with html and css for styling.

 Bugs: No known bugs.
 Some more css could be added to the webpage to make it clearer, but thats it.

 Citations: In main.py some of the code for the fucntions was borrowed or guided by https://jman4190.medium.com/build-your-own-spotify-wrapped-with-python-spotify-and-glide-apps-493dc7da20b <-- this website